How to embed subtitles in videos on Windows 11: Complete and up-to-date guide

 • Done!
 Subtitles appear over the video.

-Helpful tips: Make sure the subtitle file has the same name as the video (except for the extension) and is in the same folder to avoid errors or having to select them manually each time.
+Helpful tips: Make sure the subtitle file has the same name as the video (except for the extension) and is in the same folder, to avoid errors or having to select it manually each time.

 Creating Your Own Subtitle Files: Step by Step

-If you can't find the subtitle you're looking for or want to customize it (correct errors, add clarifications, translate...), you can Create a .vtt or .srt subtitle file yourself using an application as simple as Windows Notepad.
+If you can't find the subtitle you're looking for or want to customize it (correct errors, add clarifications, translate, etc.), you can create a .vtt or .srt subtitle file yourself using an application as simple as Windows Notepad.

 Step by step to create a VTT file (WebVTT)